isoworg/CV-1/Brian_Patterson_CV.md

 Davidlloyd Leisure Hampton Site (2000 - 2016)

 - Administration Manager for the Club.
+Which has over 6500 members.
-- Managing Finances and Payroll.
+- Managing Finances and Payroll for a over a 130 employees.
-- Local IT Support.
+- Local IT Support/ Infrastructure.
 - Auditing Financial and Payroll procedures.
 - Liaising with Head Office with all matters relating to Income, Banking and Human Resources.